danlmarmot/flickr_insert/ReadMe.md

 flickr_insert
 ==================

-The flickr_insert plugin for Pelican lets you the ability to insert Flickr images into static document content.
+The flickr_insert plugin for Pelican allows you to insert Flickr images into static document content.

 - Various image sizes are supported
 - Captions on the image can be turned on or off